Tag: CRPS Cure

 Dubbed ‘the most painful disease known to humankind’ and ‘the suicide disease’, CRPS or Complex Regional Pain Syndrome, is a neurological condition characterized by intense pain, burning, inflammation, swelling and loss of movement.

 It is a disproportionate response by the sympathetic nervous system to an injury to an extremity, a foot or hand.
 Often the initial injury is minor, a sprained ankle, a broken toe or wrist.
-But for some reason in some unfortunate people, the body responds by establishing a pattern of self-harm that can spread through the body in time, rendering the individual a cripple incapacitated by pain 24/7.
+But for some reason in some unfortunate people, the body responds by establishing a pattern of self-harm that can spread through the body.
+With time, this can render the individual a cripple incapacitated by pain 24/7.

 It can happen out of the blue to young or old, healthy or not.
 Millions world-wide suffer this incurable disease.
 All doctors can offer is pain relief via CBD oil or ketamine infusions and ongoing physiotherapy.
 Why am I writing about this in my usual history blog?
 The answer is I write this not to elicit pity but to give hope to others.
 You may have CRPS or know someone with it.